Aligning Text, Images, and 3D Structure Token-by-Token: Introduction

 \section{Introduction}

 Large language models (LLMs) that fuse text and images have unlocked unprecedented visual capabilities, such as visual captioning and text-guided image generation.
 Inspired by this success, we explore a third modality – structured 3D scenes – and show how aligning it with text and images allows LLMs to tackle a new suite of visual tasks in 3D, such as 3D reconstruction from a single image and 3D-conditioned image generation.
+We start from a language-pretrained transformer and extend it with a structured 3D modality that is designed to try to leverage its linguistic reasoning and generalization capabilities.

 Our structured 3D modality encodes a scene as a list of its objects, where every object is specified by its 3D shape (\eg, 3D mesh, 3DGS), type, 3D position, 3D size and 3D pose, shown in Fig.~\ref{fig:teaser}.
 This modality captures aspects of the physical world that are not directly conveyed through language or images alone.
 Additionally, it slots naturally into the unified token space shared by language and vision through an object-by-object tokenization scheme that integrates seamlessly with image and text tokens, so any modality can serve as input or output.
 As a result, it supports a broad range of tasks in 3D, such as image generation conditioned on the 3D scene structure (3D → image), predicting 3D objects, their shapes and locations from a single image (image → 3D), and language-guided object-centric 3D editing (3D + image + text → 3D + image) -- all within the same model design -- shown in Fig.~\ref{fig:task-teaser}.
 These capabilities can reshape workflows.
 Robots can parse an image into a 3D scene composed of 3D objects, while designers can create complex scenes of objects through language in one forward pass of an LLM instead of wrestling with hard-to-use software like Blender.